 Wachuma (San Pedro) in Peru

-Wachuma information; Wachuma in Peru, Association of Shamans Peru.
+Association of Shamans Peru.
 The Huachuma (San Pedro) cactus was used for ceremonies.
-Association of Shamans in Cusco.
 This plant serves for the spiritual connection with the universe and Mother Earth (Pachamama).

 Association of Shamans Peru.
 Unlike the typical columnar form of the species, this crop shows sections of short stem, which form a low spiny shrub.
 The top of each stem segment is smooth and without spines, resembling a penis.
 The lower part is prickly and shows a tendency to form ribs.
 The plant is light green.
 The German name of this crop, frauenglück, is more euphemistic than its English equivalent, and translates as “the joy of women.”
 Wachuma (San Pedro), an Inca medicine, offers patients a connection with our prevailing personal archetypes that originate in the collective unconscious.
 The Huachuma (San Pedro) cactus was used for ceremonies.
-Association of Shamans in Cusco.
 Try a Wachuma ceremony with our Society of Shamans.

 Association of Shamans Peru.
 Wachuma or San Pedro, Wachuma ceremony Peruvian Association of Shamans, Wachuma ritual.